frimpongemanuele/darkweb-osint-threat-intelligence/docs/tools-evaluated.md

 | **Evaluated / Explored**     | Examined as relevant technologies or potential components of the proposed workflow                              |
 | **Referenced in Research**   | Discussed while surveying the wider OSINT and cybersecurity ecosystem, without implying hands-on implementation |

-N.b. **a technology appearing in the thesis should not automatically be interpreted as evidence of practical experience with that technology.**
+N.b. **A technology appearing in the thesis should not automatically be interpreted as evidence of practical experience with that technology.**

 ---